Child Support Basics

 St. Paul, MN 55114

-Fact Sheets on different legal subjects are also available online at the website listed above or from the Education for Justice Program of Mid-Minnesota Legal Aid.
+You can also find fact sheets on different legal subjects online at the website listed above or from the Education for Justice Program of the Minnesota Legal Services Coalition.
+Please call (651) 842-6915 for a list.

 Glossary – Terms and Definitions +